U.S. seizes shipment from Malaysia's Top Glove over forced labor concerns - Up News Info

 Article content

-KUALA LUMPUR — The United States seized latex gloves made by Malaysian firm Top Glove Corp Bhd after a shipment was found in Kansas City despite an import ban on its products over forced labor allegations, U.S. customs said on Wednesday.
+KUALA LUMPUR — The United States seized latex gloves made by Malaysian firm Top Glove Corp Bhd after a shipment was found in Kansas City despite an import ban on its products over forced labor allegations, U.S. customs said.

-In a statement, the U.S. Customs and Border Protection said its officials at the Port of Kansas City seized 4.68 million latex gloves produced by a Top Glove unit in Malaysia with an estimated value of $690,000.
+In a statement on Wednesday, the U.S. Customs and Border Protection said its officials at the Port of Kansas City seized 4.68 million latex gloves produced by a Top Glove unit in Malaysia with an estimated value of $690,000.

-The company did not immediately respond to a request for comment on the seizure of gloves.
+In response, Top Glove said it has informed the U.S. agency that it has remediated all forced labor indicators found at the firm.

 This is the second Top Glove shipment seized in about a week.
 On May 5, U.S. Customs seized 3.97 million nitrile gloves worth $518,000.